readium/webpub-manifest/properties.md

 ### orientation

-The `orientation` property defaults to `auto` and is mostly relevant for fixed layout resources, where the orientation has an actual impact on how the resource is displayed.
+The `orientation` property defaults to `auto` and is mostly relevant for resources with fixed dimensions (images, videos), where the orientation has an actual impact on how the resource is displayed.

 ```
 {